 The University of Adelaide Press welcomes proposals from academic authors and editors who wish to publish their work in a high-quality Open Access option.
 Books are made available in a free PDF version accessible to readers globally.

 The Press has modest funds to publish books by authors based at the University of Adelaide that pass peer review and ERA requirements.
 Edited volumes with at least one Adelaide-based editor can also be considered for funding.

 The Press is considering ways to fund the publication of books from academics external to Adelaide.
 So far, due to our policy of edited volumes with at least one Adelaide editor, we have published 250 authors and chapter contributors from 87 universities.

-All disciplines are equally welcome, across the University of Adelaide.
+All disciplines are equally welcome.